 A new high-density point cloud can be added at any time.
 The first step is "High Density Point Cloud" in the ribbon bar:

-Select from which images the high density point cloud should be generated and how high resolution it should be.
+Select from which images the high density point cloud is to be generated and how high resolution it is to be.
 Experiment a little with the different resolutions.
+In this example you will get a very detailed point cloud from 2500 pixels resolution on:

 Then press [Start].
 After some time you will get the result: